bgrasmo/note-to-self/javascript-basics.md

 let var2 = 'String';
 const var3 = 'Here';
 ```
-Var is scoped globally or to the function it was defined, while let and const are scoped to the function or block they are defined in.
+Var is scoped globally or to the function it was defined in, while let and const are scoped to the function or block they are defined in.

 Scope defines the rules for the visibility of variables.
 A brief example with global scope:
 ```javascript